Information for Students

 Project focus

 The clinic takes on a different project every year.
-In the spring semester 2022, our goal will be to explore concrete ways of helping people who feel misrepresented by an automated scoring system.
+In the spring semester 2024, our goal will be to put finalize the Humans of AI project, a website that collects and curates the audio stories of people who feel mistreated by an automated system.

 Answering these questions may involve arranging and conducting interviews with experts and affected people; doing desk research of academic and popular literature; writing up your findings to map and document these stories; and making them available to a broader public.
 You will receive extensive training in research ethics, qualitative research methods, and the responsible presentation of data.